Estonia Flag Estonia

 Directions

-1. Wash the tongue and place it in a pot.
-Pour in enough cold water to cover the tongue by about 2 inches (5 cm).
-Heat gently until the water is boiling, skimming off any resulting foam.
+1. Wash the tongue and place it in a pot and pour in enough cold water to cover the tongue by about 2 inches (5 cm).

-2. When the water is boiling, add the halved onions, bay leaves, and spices.
-Simmer the tongue for 2–3 hours, until it becomes soft.
+4. Simmer the tongue for 2–3 hours, until it becomes soft.
 Check with a sharp knife.
-When the tongue is done, rinse it under cold water and then remove the skin.

 Suitsukala (Smoked Fish) (Appetizer)